-Now that we've covered Luxembourgish Christmas, the Kleeschen and Advent, it's time to focus on another typical Christmas tradition: Den Chrëschtbeemchen, otherwise known as the Christmas tree.
+Now that we've covered Luxembourgish Christmas, the Kleeschen and Advent, it's time to focus on another Christmas tradition: Den Chrëschtbeemchen, otherwise known as the Christmas tree.

 History

-The green tree with the apple was not originally used to tell the Christmas story - but that of Adam and Eve and the serpent.
-In the course of time, the "tree of paradise" developed a connection to the Christmas story - and can therefore be regarded as the archetype of the Christmas tree later decorated with golden nuts, biscuits and baubles.
+In the late Middle Ages, Christianity found its way into the mix: the church depicted biblical scenes as a means of teaching uneducated worshippers.
+A green tree with an apple was not originally a Christmas prop - but a means of describing the story of Adam and Eve, and the fateful serpent.
+Over time, this "tree of paradise" developed a connection to the Christmas story - and is now seen as the archetype of the Christmas tree later decorated with golden nuts, biscuits and baubles.

 RTL